 - Quantities of grain/concentrates and bought-in fodder entered should be based on formulated diets that are nutritionally well-balanced, and will maintain healthy rumen function and feed conversion efficiency.
-If necessary, seek help from a nutrition specialist. - In this season, if pasture availability is greatly reduced during the period budgeted, you may need to buy in a supplement with a higher level of crude protein or fibre than in normal circumstances - Make realistic allowances for feed wastage based on your intended feed-out methods.
+If necessary, seek help from a nutrition specialist. - In a season where, if pasture availability is greatly reduced during the period budgeted, you may need to buy in a supplement with a higher level of crude protein or fibre than in normal circumstances - Make realistic allowances for feed wastage based on your intended feed-out methods.
 See Table 3.
-For more information on feed wastage, visit feed.dairyaustralia.com.au.
+For more information on feed wastage, visit dairyaustralia.com.au/feeding-and-farm-systems/ nutrition-management/balancing-diets